just-dev-creator/Cowsay-Discord-Bot/README.md

 This project is a Discord-Bot which provides the legendary cowsay command on every Discord-Server and also in pricate messages.

 ## ⚠️ Disclaimer ⚠️
 The project owner isn't responsible for any messages sent by the bot.
 The bot just takes the user input and doesn't scan the message for any malicious text.
-The bot does not send message without a user executing the command.
+The bot does not send messages without a user executing the command.
 If you wan't to scan the messages of the bot for malicious contents, please use a moderation bot.

 ## More than one command